valmon-01/valmon-01/README.md

 ## Learning Philosophy

 I use AI-assisted development tools to accelerate prototyping and deepen my understanding of system design, data flow and technical trade-offs.
 My objective is not simply to generate code, but to understand the reasoning behind architectural decisions and build with intention.

-Technology, for me, is not experimentation — it is structured exploration.